mathMatthew/spreadsheetCoder/README.md

   * Label your outputs for your function to the left of each output.
   * Give your function a name.
 If your function has a single output then the name to the left of that output will be the name of the function.
   * If your function has multiple outputs it is a bit more tricky.
-    * For no particularly good reason, if your function has more than one output, put the function name in the following arbitrary location:
+    * If your function has more than one output, put the function name in the following arbitrary location:
     * Put the name in the cell just above the first label for the first output cell.
   * Avoid using
-    * text manipulation functions.
+    * Text manipulation functions.
 This is really just for math stuff.
+That doesn't mean you can't make it work, but it might be more trouble than its worth.
-    * indirect and any weird functions like that
+    * Indirect and any weird functions like that
-    * functions that operate on ranges of cells.
+    * Functions that operate on ranges of cells.
 You can get away with sum, product and some of the lookup functions.
       * [placeholder for listing a lot of other limitations]
 * Make sure the settings on your "Options" tab of the spreadsheet are what you want.
 Defaults are a good place to start.
 * Run the Macro "Create" from your worksheet that has the function in it.
 If you aren't sure how to run a macro see troubleshooting section below.
 * It will ask you to select your input and output cells.
+The default uses strict mode.
+Strict mode requires you have test cases.
+    * To create test cases, come up with one row per test case.
+For each input in your function create one column.
+You can see how this works in practice by looking at the file How_to_do_lookups.xlsm
 * When complete a popup box that says "Complete" will show.
 [If you are looking at the VB page you might not see it as it shows in excel.]

 * That's it.
 Depending on your settings the code will be saved in a file.
 If so, the file will be located in the SpreadsheetCoder directory referenced above.
 If you re-run it again with the same functionName it will save over the old one, so if you want to keep the old one make sure to rename or copy it before running the create macro again for that function.